Sergio Garcia: Flame still burns strongly for Fireballs captain

 One of the moments that gave Sergio Garcia the most cause for satisfaction in 2024 was the sight of two Spaniards in the top three of the overall LIV Golf individual standings.
 Jon Rahm was in first place, with Garcia in third – and for good measure, Spanish speaker Joaquin Niemann of Chile finished second.

-Garcia wants to see the next wave of Spanish golfers coming through to follow his exploits and to maintain the nation’s proud tradition that stretches back to the arrival of Seve Ballesteros on the world stage in the late 1970s.
+Garcia wants to see the next wave of Spanish golfers coming through to follow his footsteps and to maintain the nation’s proud tradition that stretches back to the arrival of Seve Ballesteros on the world stage in the late 1970s.

-He may have mellowed with the passing of the years, but there is no doubting that his appetite for golf and more success is as keen as ever.
+There is no doubting that his appetite for golf and more success is as keen as ever.

 As he looks forward to the 2025 LIV Golf season, Garcia says: “I’m excited about it.
 We have a solid team, and we’re just trying to make the team better and better.”